techidaily/site-ai-vdieo-software/source/_posts/2024-approved-edit-like-a-pro-top-8-video-editing-apps-for-4k-proxy.md

 ### 1\.
 Wondershare Filmora for Mac \[The Best Choice\]

-For all those who are looking for more advanced video editing options, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)for Mac would be an ideal pick.
+For all those who are looking for more advanced video editing options, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) for Mac would be an ideal pick.
 It is the best **GoPro Quik alternative for MacBook** that has a user-friendly interface and features some of the most advanced editing options.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)